PSYCHIATRY101.Com

 Apprehension is fear or anxiety about something, like the apprehension you feel about an upcoming test.
 Apprehension is also the capture of a criminal — that is, when the criminal is apprehended.

 It's normal to feel a little apprehension before starting a new job.
-(Definition of apprehension from the Cambridge Learner's Dictionary © Cambridge University Press)
+One or two people have expressed apprehension about the changes.
+Despite her apprehensions, she accepted the offer.

 * Latest OCD 101 News